On Degrees of Freedom of Projection Estimators with Applications to Multivariate Nonparametric Regression: Introduction

+Formulation~\eqref{eq:LSE} covers a wide range of useful estimators in shape-restricted nonparametric regression, additive total variation regression, and Lasso-related problems.
+For example, when $\bd=\mathbf{0}$, $\lambda=0$ but $A$ is not a zero matrix,~\eqref{eq:LSE} becomes

+where $\mathcal{Q}$ is defined in~\eqref{eq:Q}.
+This formulation can also be viewed as the projection of $\by$ onto a polyhedron $\Proj_{\bt}(\Q)$ defined in \eqref{eq:proj_C}.
+This class of problems include the LSE in multivariate convex regression for which DF has not been studied before (see Section~\ref{sec:DFCvxReg} for the details).
+Based on \eqref{eq:LSE_mul_cvx}, if we further have $\bd \neq \mathbf{0}$, then \eqref{eq:LSE} reduces to

+This formulation includes many examples in statistics, such as additive TV regression (see Example 3 above) and $\ell_\infty$-regularized group Lasso (see Section \ref{sec:other_app}).
+Moreover, when $\bd=\mathbf{0}$ and $\lambda>0$ in \eqref{eq:LSE}, the corresponding optimization problem becomes

+which includes the example of {penalized multivariate convex regression}, where the norm of the subgradient $\bxi$ is penalized.

+In the following we briefly describe some of the main contributions of this paper. \begin{enumerate} \item We characterize the divergence and DF of $\hat \bt(\by)$, as defined in \eqref{eq:LSE}, by providing easy-to-compute formulas.
+Our main result, Theorem \ref{thm:div}, can be used to compute the divergence and DF in any statistical regression problem where the estimator can be expressed in the form~\eqref{eq:LSE}.
+A special case of \eqref{eq:LSE} --- projection onto a convex polyhedron --- has been studied in the literature \citep{Kato09DF, TT12} where

+and $\mathcal{C} = \{\btheta \in \R^n: B \btheta \le \mathbf{c} \}$ is as defined in \eqref{eq:CvxPoly}.
+Our main theorem generalizes these previous results.
+In particular, when $\bd\neq 0$ and $\lambda=0$ in \eqref{eq:LSE}, the problem is challenging as now $\hbt(\by)$ cannot be written as a projection estimator.
+When $\lambda>0$, although \eqref{eq:LSE} can be viewed as a projection problem in a higher dimensional space, the previous results on the projection estimator cannot be directly applied to obtain the divergence of $\hat \bt(\by)$ (see Remark \ref{rem:nontrivial} for details).

+\item Using our main result we derive the DF for many estimators, including multivariate convex regression, penalized convex regression, (bounded) isotonic regression, additive TV regression, $\ell_\infty$-regularized group Lasso, etc. Note that although the divergences and DF for Lasso and generalized Lasso have been characterized in \citet{Zou07} and~\citet{TT12} we demonstrate that we recover their results (in the active set representation) as straightforward consequences of Theorem~\ref{thm:div}; see Section \ref{sec:proof_other_app} in the supplement for the details.

-We also establish an interesting connection between the solutions of bounded isotonic regression and (unbounded) isotonic regression on a general partially ordered set.
-In particular, we show that the LSE for bounded isotonic regression can be easily obtained by appropriately thresholding the unbounded isotonic LSE (see Proposition \ref{prop:threshold_gen}).
-This result is also of independent interest.
-Further, using this property, we show the monotonicity of divergence (and DF) as a function of the model complexity parameter --- this shows that DF indeed captures the model complexity --- for bounded isotonic regression.
+\item {For bounded isotonic regression where the design points are allowed to belong to any partially ordered set, we establish the equivalence between the divergence of the isotonic LSE and the number of connected components of the graph induced by the LSE (see Proposition \ref{prop:uni_bound_iso}).
+This result is not only theoretically interesting but also provides a fast algorithm for computing the divergence in this problem.
+Moreover, we establish a connection between the LSE for bounded isotonic regression and that for unbounded isotonic regression, a result which is of independent interest.
+In particular, we show that the bounded isotonic LSE can be easily obtained by appropriately thresholding the unbounded isotonic LSE (see Proposition \ref{prop:threshold_gen}).
+Further, using this property, we show the monotonicity of divergence (and DF) as a function of the model complexity parameter --- this shows that DF indeed characetrizes model complexity --- for bounded isotonic regression.}